 'Primitive Tribal Groups': Tribes who have been classified as 'primitive' (i.e. original, first, early, ancient) by the state according to anachronistic criteria.
 This includes 'hunter-gatherers', shifting cultivators and other non sedentary groups.
-These groups have endured particular deprivation because their livelihoods are inconsistent with the administrative land use categories, as they often avoid contact with outsiders, including administrators, and as they tend to be non-literate.
+These groups have endured particular deprivation because livelihoods inconsistent with their are the administrative land use categories, as they often avoid contact with outsiders, including administrators, and as they tend to be non-literate.
 They can more easily fall foul of legal processes which they are less likely to be aware of or contest.